numediart/ImmersiveSoundSpace/UnityScripts/README.md

 The *logger* scripts are used to display information on the UI in the compiled application.
 Their goal is to substitute to the Debug.Log function from Unity.
 Each of them require a UI panel with a TextField.

 #### OscLogger
 Used to display incomming OSC messages.
 It is possible to collapse similar messages in a single line.
 Used like this : `OscLogger.Instance.Print("A string to print");`
 For example, it is called from MoveFromOSC script.

 #### DebugLogger
-Used to substitute to the Debug.Log function from Unity Used like this : `DebugLogger.Instance.Print("A string to print");`
+Used to substitute to the Debug.Log function from Unity.
+Used like this : `DebugLogger.Instance.Print("A string to print");`

 #### PositionLogger
 Used to display X, Y, Z position from an object on a single line.
 Used like this : `PositionLogger.Instance.Print("A string to print");`

 #### LogObjectPosition
 Script to attach to the main camera.
 It will display its position on the PositionLogger panel.